-We were supposed to go to Cork today but we were both too tired to get up early enough.
-Lesson learned.
+My sister and I were supposed to go to Cork today, but we were both too tired to get up early enough.
+Lesson in overdoing it, learned.
 Instead we slept in as long as we could without feeling guilty.
 I tried a coffee at Starbucks and it was so disgusting that I had to throw it away full.
 The beans were over-roasted beyond belief and the coffee over-brewed.
+When traveling, there’s nothing I miss more than a nice weakly roasted cup of American coffee.
+But with all of the excitement of being somewhere new, you must learn to tolerate all you miss while away from home.
 Later on the in the day, we began seeing stickers everywhere that said, “Buy Irish, NOT Starbucks!”
 Another lesson learned.

 Instead of following our itinerary, we took the day and explored downtown Dublin on foot.
 The city was beautiful but not well maintained.
 A good portion of the public infrastructure was under construction, with huge gates and barricades lining and redirecting most of the walkways.
 There were lots of loose stones and unmarked bumps/cracks that I kept tripping over.
 There was quite a bit of litter and plenty of unintentionally graffitied walls.
 But despite all this, Dublin was magnificent!

 I couldn’t help but reason out that most of the aspects that took a bit of glamour away from the Irish capital could likely be due to the season.
 With summer comes clearer skies, warmer weather, and tourists.
 Where I live in Northern California, we get similar weather patterns to much of Ireland.
 During the autumn and winter months, it is far too wet for public maintenance; so most infrastructure work gets done in the late spring and through the summer when the rain is significantly thinner.
 And, unfortunately, a spike in tourism in the summer months could result in a spike in litter and general waste.
 Dublin, all is forgiven.